J0n1i/SpeedGame/README.md

+# SpeedGame
-# Incremental game inspired by Cookie Clicker where your goal is to reach the speed of light
+Incremental game inspired by Cookie Clicker where your goal is to reach the speed of light